yung2415/yung2415.github.io/index.md

 ## Html and CSS projects🥳

 Studied at FreeCodeCamp and Erb course, I made serveral webpages by css and html and uploaded them to code.pen.io.
 The websites are build with basic tag and table, image, form, imbeded youtube, input tag.
-With the help of css, most of them are responsive and able show smoothly on different screens.
+With the help of css, most of them are responsive and able to show smoothly on different screens.
 Css effect like hover, viewpoint setting are added.
 Beside, I also set up a personal portfolio as seen powered by github page.
 Below are Survey Form , Product Landing Page and Tribute page I created.
   <p> <a href="https://codepen.io/yung2415/pen/XWRajzW" target = "_blank"><img src="https://i.ibb.co/KmzJ70Z/Survey-form.jpg" alt="Survey-form" border="0" /></a>